-Modern Malaysia is “always under construction”, aptly said by a local, and with new building gone mad and numerous cranes dotting the skyline everywhere, it’s hard to disagree.
+Modern Malaysia is “always under construction”, aptly said by a Malaysian, and with new building gone mad and numerous cranes dotting the skyline everywhere, it’s hard to disagree.

 I reckon that if you placed all the shopping malls end-to-end that this would probably make a pathway from east to west of the country!

 Back then, more bicycles and scooters were on the not so well-sealed roads and not so many cars at all.
 Sadly, now, apart from the countless power-draining shopping malls, there are bigger more expensive fuel-guzzling cars and 4×4 pick-up trucks.

 Most importantly, Malaysians are still very friendly, helpful, and hospitable, making fantastic hosts, which always helps when travelling through a country independently.

-Malaysia still offers areas of natural beauty such as one of the oldest tropical rain forests in the world, Taman Negara; numerous turquoise-kissed islands; Borneo’s Mount Kinabalu, which I didn’t visit (next time), and much more.
-Choose from activities such as easy or arduous trekking, hiking, zip-lining, sailing, and loads more.
+Malaysia still offers areas of natural beauty such as one of the oldest tropical rain forests in the world, Taman Negara – see it before palm oil sweeps this jungle away.
+Numerous turquoise-kissed islands, Borneo’s Mount Kinabalu, which I didn’t visit (next time), and much more is on offer in beautiful Malaysia.

 Fine-dining is also available throughout Malaysia if your purse is deep.
-Dishes have a mix of Malay, Indian, and Chinese flavours creating a myriad of wonderful sensual flavours even for the most discerning taste buds – rest assured, you won’t starve here!
+Dishes have a mix of Malay, Indian, and Chinese flavours creating a myriad of wonderful sensual flavours, even for the most discerning taste buds – rest assured, you won’t starve here!